By Ryan Myers on Mar 1, 2020 9:00:00 AM

 Like it or not, your online presence is more important than ever in a world where curating your Instagram account sounds more like common sense and less like something only relegated to the micro-celebrity crowd.

 At Sapper, we’re well aware that first impressions are important.
-When a potential client clicks on any of our web or social media sites, we want to be sure that we’re consistently presenting ourselves as the cutting edge company that we are.
+When a potential client clicks on any of our web or social media sites, we want to be sure that we’re consistently presenting ourselves as the cutting edge lead generation company that we are.

 Update Your LinkedIn Page!